dynatrace-oss-contrib/sdk-go/samples/http/otel-sender-receiver/README.md

-# Cloudevents with OpenTelemetry instrumentation
+# CloudEvents with OpenTelemetry instrumentation

-This sample demonstrates both client and server apps using cloudevents instrumented with OpenTelemetry.
+This sample demonstrates both client and server apps using CloudEvents instrumented with OpenTelemetry.

 > If this is your first time hearing about OpenTelemetry, take a look at the official documentation: [What is OpenTelemetry](https://opentelemetry.io/docs/concepts/what-is-opentelemetry/).

-The client app sends an event using cloudevents to a server.
-The server listens for events also using cloudevents.
+The client app sends an event using CloudEvents to a server.
+The server listens for events also using CloudEvents.
 For each event it receives, it makes then an external HTTP request to `cloudevents.io`, just to illustrate the context propagation working.

 Here's a diagram to examplify the communication between the components: